Seshelle/diffusion-noise-alternatives-webui/README.md

 # diffusion-noise-alternatives-webui
 Creates alternative starting noise for stable diffusion txt2img.
+Allows for the creation of images that are otherwise not possible with normal gaussian noise, such as very dark or light images.

 # Usage